ZsgsDesign/NOJ/README.md

 ### Installation

-:exclamation: | **If you are having trouble installing NOJ or requires additional help setting up, you can contact us via noj@njupt.edu.cn.**
+:exclamation: | **If you are having trouble installing NOJ or requires additional help setting up, you can contact us via noj@njupt.edu.cn or start an issue.**
 :-----------: | :----------------------------------------------------------------------------------------------------------------------------

 CentOS 8 will be recommended for hosting NOJ, but all major operating systems are theoretically supported.